whitestrannik/open-ukraine-travel/DEPLOYMENT.md

 ---

-**🎉 Your Open Ukraine Travel Portal is now ready for GitHub Pages deployment!**
+**🎉 Your Explore Ukraine Travel Portal is now ready for GitHub Pages deployment!**